 If you have one of these gorgeous machines, you’re very lucky!
 And this tutorial isn’t for you.
 But if you do not own a Cricut machine then this is the easiest way to make stencils that I have tried.

-I recently used this stencilling technique on my DIY Lazy Susan that I made from an old, unloved stool and I LOVE how it turned out.
-You can head over to that tutorial to download the Free “Tea, Coffee, Wine” printable that is pre-made and ready for you to cut out.
+I recently used this stenciling technique on my DIY Lazy Susan.
+I made it from an old, unloved stool and I absolutely LOVE how it turned out.

 Open up photoshop, click on file and create a few file.
 It will bring you to a box like the one below.
 Name your file.

 Choose the paper size you want.
 I chose international paper (A4) for my project as it was small but if you want to make a really large stensil just choose custom and enter the dimensions.